hasanciftci26/ui5-antares/README.md

             ID: "b2f0013e-418f-42aa-9a24-3770fe17ce18"
           };

-          // Initialize with the entity set name but do not use the initializer parameter const entry = new EntryUpdateCL(this, {
+          // Initialize with the entity set name and use the key values as the initializer const entry = new EntryUpdateCL(this, {
-            entityPath: "Products"
+            entityPath: "Products",
-          });

-          // Set the entity keys
+            initializer: keyValues // key values of the entity });
-          entry.setEntityKeys(keyValues);
         },

         onUpdateCategory: async function () {